prometheus/client_java/README.md

 ### Per Observation Exemplars

-You can explicitly create an exemplar for an individual observation.
+You can explicitly provide an exemplar for an individual observation.
 This takes precedence over the exemplar sampler configured with the metric.

 The following call will increment a counter, and create an exemplar with the specified `span_id` and `trace_id` labels: